-The Trust is passive in nature and neither the Trust nor the Trust unitholders will have any ability to influence Enduro or control the operations or development of the Underlying Properties.
+The Trust is passive in nature and neither the Trust nor the Trust unitholders have any ability to influence Enduro or control the operations or development of the Underlying Properties.

 The Trust Units are a passive investment that entitles the Trust unitholder to only receive cash distributions from the Net Profits Interest.
-Trust unitholders have no voting rights with respect to Enduro and, therefore, will have no managerial, contractual or other ability to influence Enduro's or the third party operators' activities or the operations of the Underlying Properties.
+Trust unitholders have no voting rights with respect to Enduro and, therefore, have no managerial, contractual or other ability to influence Enduro's or the third party operators' activities or the operations of the Underlying Properties.
 Oil and natural gas properties are typically managed pursuant to an operating agreement among the working interest owners of oil and natural gas properties.
-The third party operators operate approximately 99% of the wells on the Underlying Properties.
-The third party operators operate approximately 99% of the wells on the Underlying Properties.
+Third party operators operate approximately 99% of the wells on the Underlying Properties.
 The typical operating agreement contains procedures whereby the owners of the working interests in the property designate one of the interest owners to be the operator of the property.
 Under these arrangements, the operator is typically responsible for making all decisions relating to drilling activities, sale of production, compliance with regulatory requirements and other matters that affect the property.